 Got Hacked?
 Learn how to make your Facebook account more secure

 You can be proactive and secure your online social life.
-Avoid being a victim of a hack by securing your account properly.
-The following steps explain how to protect your Facebook access better.
+Avoid being a victim of hackers by securing your account properly.
+The following steps explain how to protect your Facebook account.

 Quickly, why is securing your Facebook so important?

 Everyone has seen the blue "Sign-in with Facebook" and "Register using Facebook"-buttons around the Internet.
-Many have used them too.
-These convenient login/register options gained popularly quickly.
+Many have used them.
+These convenient login/register options gained popularity quickly.
 By using these buttons, your Facebook account functions as the "login" for another website.
-Your Facebook account becomes more central for authentication and with this critical for your online security.
-Anyone holding access to your Facebook account can also easily get access to many other websites via these so-called "Social Login"-options.
-This makes keeping your Facebook Login secure even more important.
+As your Facebook becomes a crucial part of authentication, your online security becomes increasingly compromised.
+Any website holding access to your Facebook account can be hacked.
+Therefore, any hacker can easily get access to many other websites via these so-called "Social Login"-options.
+This makes keeping your Facebook Login information secure more important than ever before.